Zotyamester/cdn-optimization/README.md

 Experiments with Media over QUIC relay topology optimization.

+## Development

+For development, it's useful to just simply link the required .env to the sample environment file provided: `ln -s example.env .env`

 ## Run

 Note that the [requirements.txt](requirements.txt) and this [section](#run) only considers the running of the API and its testbed.